sudeshpamidi/sudeshpamidi.github.io/README.md

 ### Tech

-AmericanFinancials  uses a number of open source projects to work properly:
+OurLittleTown  uses a number of open source projects to work properly:

 * [Font Awesome] - awesome web-based text editor
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Javascripts].

-And of course AmericanFinancials itself is open source with a [public repository] on GitHub.
+And of course OurLittleTown itself is open source with a [public repository] on GitHub.

+ <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/"                 title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/"                 title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>